-- I will not, either during or subsequent to my employment by CGBGreen Bank, (1) publish or otherwise disclose Confidential Information except to persons who may from time to time be designated by CGBGreen Bank as proper recipients of such Confidential Information or (2) use the Confidential Information (including any inside information) either for the benefit of myself or for the benefit of anyone other than CGBGreen Bank.
-If I have any questions regarding whether any information is Confidential, I will ask my supervisor for instructions and will not disclose such information unless otherwise instructed by my supervisor. - 2.
-The Confidential Information will remain at all times the property of CGBGreen Bank or the rightful owners thereof notwithstanding its disclosure to me. - 3.
-I will promptly disclose to CGBGreen Bank all materials, innovations, studies, writings, or other works created or developed by me as a result of tasks assigned to me by CGBGreen Bank or exposure to the Confidential Information ("Work Product").
-I agree that all ("Work Product") shall be the sole property of CGBGreen Bank and that CGBGreen Bank shall be the sole owner of all copyrights and other intellectual property rights related thereto.
-I hereby assign to CGBGreen Bank any and all rights which I may have or acquire in any Work Product and agree to assist CGBGreen Bank in every way (but at CGBGreen Bank's expense) to obtain or enforce copyrights and other interests in the Work Products as CGBGreen Bank may desire. - Upon termination of my employment with CGBGreen Bank or whenever requested by CGBGreen Bank, I will promptly deliver to CGBGreen Bank all Work Product and all documents and other tangible embodiments of the Confidential Information and any copies thereof.
+1. I will not, either during or subsequent to my employment by the Green Bank, (1) publish or otherwise disclose Confidential Information except to persons who may from time to time be designated by the Green Bank as proper recipients of such Confidential Information or (2) use the Confidential Information (including any inside information) either for the benefit of myself or for the benefit of anyone other than the Green Bank.
+If I have any questions regarding whether any information is Confidential, I will ask my supervisor for instructions and will not disclose such information unless otherwise instructed by my supervisor.

+- 2. The Confidential Information will remain at all times the property of the Green Bank or the rightful owners thereof notwithstanding its disclosure to me. - 3.
+I will promptly disclose to the Green Bank all materials, innovations, studies, writings, or other works created or developed by me as a result of tasks assigned to me by the Green Bank or exposure to the Confidential Information ("Work Product").
+I agree that all ("Work Product") shall be the sole property of the Green Bank and that the Green Bank shall be the sole owner of all copyrights and other intellectual property rights related thereto.
+I hereby assign to the Green Bank any and all rights which I may have or acquire in any Work Product and agree to assist the Green Bank in every way (but at the Green Bank's expense) to obtain or enforce copyrights and other interests in the Work Products as the Green Bank may desire. - 4.
+Upon termination of my employment with the Green Bank or whenever requested by the Green Bank, I will promptly deliver to the Green Bank all Work Product and all documents and other tangible embodiments of the Confidential Information and any copies thereof.